About the Center at Junction

 Natural resource and watershed engagement, research and literacy, and outdoor education in the Texas Hill Country.

 The Texas Tech Center at Junction, acquired in 1971, is the home to the Llano River Field Station and the Outdoor Learning Center.
 Since its inception until present, the center hosts a summer academic program where students can receive 3 – 4 credit hours in a 15-day intensive session, offering field based courses in science and photography.
 The center facilitates a number of conferences and workshops throughout the year that bring over 4,000 visitors to the center annually.

 Encompassing more than 400 acres at the Texas Tech University site in Junction, and bisected by the South Llano River, the Llano River Field Station (LRFS) is the largest inland field station in Texas.
-Led by Thomas Arsuffi, Ph.D.; the mission of the LRFS is to encourage, conduct and coordinate basic and applied research projects dealing with water/watersheds, invasive species, range management, natural resources, ecological restoration and environmental education in the Central Texas Hill Country.
+Led by Blake Grisham, Ph.D., Associate Professor, Natural Resources Managment; the mission of the LRFS is to encourage, conduct and coordinate basic and applied research projects dealing with water/watersheds, invasive species, range management, natural resources, ecological restoration and environmental education in the Central Texas Hill Country.

 For over a decade now, the Llano River Field Station (LRFS) at the Texas Tech University regional site in Junction, Texas, has brought a diverse mix of stakeholders together to research and address solutions to essential natural resources and water issues.
 Among those stakeholders are federal and state agencies, municipalities, universities, K-12 schools, landowners and other local groups, who share expertise, planning and resources.
 Alongside these community partners, our faculty, students and staff cultivate relationships and collaborate on solutions.